zyme-xd/discordcaptcha/README.md

 !makerole // Creates a 'verified' role
 !unverify // Lets the user unverify
 ```
 <b>Note: </b>By default the owner can execute every command but you can allow specific users to execute these as well.
-Just add their tag to the `contributors` array of each command:
+Just add their tag to the `contributors` array of each command:<br/>
 <img src="https://i.imgur.com/Pw4MnB0.png"></img>

 ## Dealing with SQL(ite)